On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Number representation and rounding schemes

 \end{definition} To facilitate further analysis, we propose a condition to guarantee the non-opposite sign property for $\rn$ and stochastic rounding methods.
-Denote by $\sigma_g$ the accumulated rounding error in evaluating $g(x)$, such that $\wt{g(x)}=g(x)+\sigma_g$.
-If then it easily follows that $\wt{g(x)}$ has the non-opposite sign property.
+Denote by $\sigma_g$ the accumulated rounding error in evaluating $g(\wt \bx)$, such that $\wt{g(\wt \bx)}=g(\wt \bx)+\sigma_g$.
+If then it easily follows that $\wt{g(\wt \bx)}$ has the non-opposite sign property.

 Now, we analyze what happens in expectation to the sign of stochastically rounded quantities.
-In the case of $\csr$, we demonstrate that the zero mean property implies the non-opposite sign in expectation when $g(x) \ge c\,u^2$. \begin{proposition} Let $g: \R^n \to \R$ be a function that can be evaluated with a finite sequence of the elementary operations ($+,-,*,/$), and let $\wt{g({\bf x})}$ be the corresponding random variable obtained by evaluating the operations using fixed-point arithmetic and $\csr$ for rounding.
-Then
+In the case of $\csr$, we demonstrate that the zero mean property implies the non-opposite sign in expectation when $g(\wt \bx)$ can be evaluated using a finite sequence of elementary operations. \begin{proposition} Let $g: \Gamma \to \R$, with $\Gamma\subseteq \R^n$ an open set, be a function that can be evaluated with a finite sequence of the elementary operations ($+,-,*,/$), and let $\wt{g(\wt\bx)}$ be the corresponding random variable obtained by evaluating the operations using fixed-point arithmetic and $\csr$ for rounding, at the point $\wt\bx\in\Gamma\cap\mathbb F^n$.
+If overflow and division by zero are not encountered, then

-where $c$ depends on the point $\mathbf x$ and the number of multiplications and divisions performed for evaluating $g(\mathbf x)$. \end{proposition} \begin{proof} Let $\sigma_g$ denote the accumulated error caused by evaluating $g$ so that $\wt{g(\bx)}=g(\bx)+\sigma_g$.
-If the evaluation of $g(\bx)$ requires $m$ elementary operations, then considering the Taylor expansion of the accumulated error, in accordance with \cite[(8)]{linnainmaa1976taylor}, we have
+where $c$ depends the number of multiplications and divisions performed for evaluating $g(\wt\bx)$, and may depend on the point $\wt\bx$ itself. \end{proposition} \begin{proof} Let $\sigma_g$ denote the accumulated error caused by evaluating $g$ so that $\wt{g(\wt{\bx})}=g(\wt{\bx})+\sigma_g$.
+If the evaluation of $g(\wt{\bx})$ requires $m$ elementary operations, then considering the Taylor expansion of the accumulated error, in accordance with \cite[(8)]{linnainmaa1976taylor}, we have